 Sucralfate (Carafate) may be used initially to protect an irritated or inflamed esophagus.

 - How coating drugs work: This drug binds to proteins from secretions in the stomach and esophagus, which forms a substance that protects the lining of the stomach and esophagus.

-Who should not use these medications: Individuals who have experienced an allergic reaction to these drugs should not take them.
+- Who should not use these medications: Individuals who have experienced an allergic reaction to this drug should not take it.

 Must Read Articles Related to Understanding Heartburn/GERD Medications

 Acid Reflux Disease (GERD)

 Acid reflux (GERD) is caused by acid backing up from the stomach.
 Causes of acid reflux include learn more >>

 Laryngitis means inflammation or swelling of the voice box (larynx).
 Laryngitis can be caused by overusing the voice, bacterial or fungal, infections, or infect...learn more >>